Traveller health and COVID-19 update

 It’s a rule of thumb that anything over a three-month supply of medicine will be questioned and any “controlled drugs” as well as any syringes or needles, should be declared and explained in a letter from your doctor.

 You should always obtain travel insurance to cover any potential overseas medical costs including medical repatriation/evacuation, repatriation of remains and legal costs, before you travel.
 Be sure to check for any exclusions that might affect your policy and that it covers all the activities you plan on doing in Ireland, and make sure that your travel insurance has medical cover.
 If you’re a member of the 28 EU countries or Iceland, Lichtenstein, Norway and Switzerland, bring a European Health Insurance Card (EHIC), which covers you for most medical care.
+If you’re travelling from Great Britain, bring a Global Health Insurance Card (GHIC).

 There are plenty of pharmacies in Ireland, and they’re a good first stop for travellers seeking medical advice or a local referral.
 Most towns have one or two pharmacies and urban areas have many.
 Pharmacies generally operate from 9am to 6pm Monday to Saturday, but many pharmacies in urban areas open late and on weekends.